mlpack/mlpack/doc/embedded/crosscompile_example.md

  * `crosscompile-arch-config.cmake`: add necessary flags depending on the architecture (optional).

-Then we need to call `fetch_mlpack(ON)` will download mlpack including all dependencies, cross-compile OpenBLAS and set up all the necessary parameters to find these dependencies.
+Then we need to call `fetch_mlpack(ON)` to download mlpack including all dependencies, cross-compile OpenBLAS and set up all the necessary parameters to find these dependencies.
 Most of mlpack's dependencies are header-only with the exception of OpenBLAS;
 thus this is expected to be a quick step.